f-z/MEAN-stack-Chart.js/README.md

 # MEAN-stack-Chart.js
-A sample app built using a MEAN stack that retrieves API data and creates a chart.
+A sample web application built using the MEAN stack.
+The app retrieves custom data from an API and creates a chart using Chart.js.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+It then stores them in MongoDB.

-## Build
+## MongoDB

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+mongod --dbpath ./data/db --port 27018

+mongo --host 127.0.0.1:27018

+Recommended MongoDB GUI and IDE: Studio 3T

-## Running unit tests
+## Node.js

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+nodemon server

-## Running end-to-end tests
+## Angular

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+ng serve --o